✎ Edit

 Phase 1: Physical Readiness & Safety First

-• [ ] Under-Sink Check: Look for leaks or mold.
-Ensure all cleaning chemicals are in their original, clearly labeled containers.
+• [ ] Chemical Isolation: Verify all household cleaners are maintained inside their original, clearly labeled containers.

 Phase 3: Bathroom Stability & Hygiene